ifasoldt/ChirpTwitterClone/README.md

 On Validation failure:

-{"error": "You need to be logged in to do that", } OR
+{"error": "You need to be logged in to do that"} OR

 { "body": ["is too long (maximum is 160 characters)"]}